 If you’re looking to add a splash of color and fragrance to your garden, growing lilies is an excellent way to do it!
 With their beautiful trumpet-shaped blooms in shades from white through pink and red, there’s no better flower for adding beauty.

-To grow lilies, start by choosing varieties you like as either dormant bulbs or potted plants at the garden center.
-Plant them in a sunny area where water drains out of the soil easily, and mulch the soil surface with organic compost.
+To grow lilies, start by choosing varieties you like, such as either dormant bulbs or potted plants, at the garden center.
+Plant them in a sunny area where water drains from the soil easily, and mulch the soil surface with organic compost.
 Snip the flower heads off after they bloom, and then cut down the whole plant in late fall or early spring.

 So if you want gorgeous flowers that are easy enough for anyone to manage – read on and learn how to grow lilies!

 Lilies are beautiful and fragrant flowers that can be grown in many different climates.
 They come in a variety of colors, shapes, and sizes, making them perfect for any garden.
 Growing lilies is relatively easy with the right conditions and care.

 There are so many different types of lilies you can grow!
 Here are some favorites to try:

 And within each of the types above, there are usually many varieties!
 Some of the most popular lily varieties include the Stargazer lily and the Forever Susan lily.